 |November 2016||– Consultant directed to study new alignment option “D” as proposed by the public

-– Received new alignment Option D and cost estimate from consultant
+– Received new alignment Option D and cost estimate from the consultant

 – Discussion with Montgomery County Recreation on possible aquatic center impacts and coordination due to proposed options